Lincoln-Bassett Community School

 • Remote/Hybrid Learning Resources

-LBCS Physical Education with Mr. Sylvester, Mr. Christley, & Mr. LaBreck
+LBCS Physical Education with

 Mission Statement

-The mission of the Lincoln-Bassett Community School Physical Education Department is to educate minds, develop healthy bodies, and promote positive views towards lifetime physical activity, fitness, and sports-related skills in a safe learning environment.
+The mission of the Lincoln-Bassett Community School Physical Education Program is to educate minds, develop healthy bodies, and promote positive views towards lifetime physical activity, fitness, and sports-related skills in a fun and safe learning environment.
 With a quality Physical Education program in place, each student will be empowered with the knowledge and skills necessary to allow them to be able to participate in a variety of physical activities, and to development enjoyment of physical activity as a whole.

 Picture